openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodDASH.md

 ## Silencing Pod Alerts

-*NOTE - The Silence ALERTS button is only available on the **DASH** tab when the pod expiration or low reservoir alert has been triggered.
+*NOTE - The

+S button is only available on the **DASH** tab when the pod expiration or low reservoir alert has been triggered.
 If the Silence ALERTS button is not visible and you hear beep sounds from the pod, try to 'Refresh pod status'.*

 The process below will show you how to acknowledge and dismiss pod beeps when the active pod time reaches the warning time limit before the pod expiration of 72 hours (3 days).
 This warning time limit is defined in the **Hours before shutdown** Dash alerts setting.
 The maximum life of a pod is 80 hours (3 days 8 hours), however Insulet recommends not exceeding the 72 hours (3 days) limit.